Hurricane Window & Door FAQs

 Example:

-- Window A has an SHGC of 0.30: This window blocks 70% of solar heat, allowing only 30% to pass through.
-Ideal for keeping your home cooler in hot climates.
+Window A has an SHGC of 0.30: This window blocks 70% of solar heat, allowing only 30% to pass through.
+Ideal for keeping your home cooler in hot climates.- Window B has an SHGC of 0.60: This window allows 60% of solar heat to enter (like a green house), which might be beneficial in colder climates.

 Summary: